danieljcave/inphysical-plans/README.md

 </details>

 ### Django Admin
-To manage all of the content on the website a user has Admin privilages called superuser.
-This allows the superuser to administer the site and can use the admin panel to easily mange users and content.
-This can delete update create any and all posts.
+To manage all of the content on the website a user has Admin privileges called superuser.
+This allows the superuser to administer the site and can use the admin panel to easily manage users and content.
+This can delete updates and create any and all posts.
 This is used for any unwanted content posts or trolling.

 ![Admin](/readME-assets/features/admin.png)

 ## Profile
 ### View Profile Page
-When users create there accounts, users profiles are automaticly created for the user.
-This is a place they can upload their own content and make it more personal so people can get to know them and see who they are reading or interacting with.
+When users create their accounts, users profiles are automatically created for the user.
+This is a place where they can upload their own content and make it more personal so people can get to know them and see who they are reading or interacting with.
 The profile page has a range of fields that they can fill.
-Only Required is a small bio, the rest is recomended to fill out but optional.
-User can upload a photom, first and last name, bio, gym focus, occupation and social medial links, twitter, facebook, instagram and a website or other link.
+Only Required is a small bio, the rest is recommended to fill out but optional.
+Users can upload a photo, first and last name, bio, gym focus, occupation and social medial links, Twitter, facebook, Instagram and a website or other link.

 This allows users to contact they authors outside the website if they want to or just get to know them on a more personal level.
 But is optional so users can put as much or as little as they like.